Full Spectrum CBD vs. CBD Isolate (Which is Better?)

 The Best of Both Worlds

-For those caught in between, who want the benefits of a whole plant extract without the taste, there is a solution.
-We recommend CBD capsules.
-It allows for all of the potential benefits of full spectrum product while circumventing the question of flavor.
+For those caught in between and want the benefits of a whole plant extract without the taste, we recommend CBD capsules.
+It allows for all of the potential benefits of full spectrum product and avoids any potential issue around flavor.

 The Final Verdict: Full Spectrum CBD vs. CBD Isolate